zifeo/Food-habits/5-webserver/README.md

 ## 5. Small visualization using the elastic search database we created.
 You can search for dishes in the trend field to show which restaurants have it in one of their meals.

+There is an instance running at this address 51.15.135.251:5000 (It will be shutdown in the beginning of the next semester)

 We use it to show how some dishes are present only in some regions.

 Some easy examples :